Blaney wins $1M NASCAR All-Star race after caution, net | Times Leader

 Click here to subscribe today or Login.

-FORT WORTH, Texas (AP) — Ryan Blaney is talking about framing the window net from his No. 12 Ford, the one he somehow got secured enough to and $1 million — after he and Team Penske thought they had already won once.
+FORT WORTH, Texas — Ryan Blaney is talking about framing the window net from his No. 12 Ford, the one he somehow got secured enough to run two extra laps and win NASCAR’s All-Star race and $1 million — after he and Team Penske thought they had already won once.

 “This is oddly unique,” Blaney said.
 “I’m never going to forget this one.”